 Announcements are like potlucks.
-Every church has them, but not every church does them well.
+Every church has church announcements, but not every church does them well.
 It’s that time in the service full of mini-commercials for upcoming events and need-to-know information, and sometimes they’re a chore to sit through.

 Most of the time, churches treat announcements like any other item on the pastoral to-do list.
-Important events get a shoutout in the service, but does anyone really hear them?
+Important events get verbal announcements during the service, but does anyone really hear them?

 For a lot of people, announcements are an opportunity to mentally check out.
 They see it as the most boring part of the service, and that’s because very little thought goes into making announcements fun, memorable, and engaging—but you can change that.